Scope and arrangement

 -

-Included also are typescripts, arranged by title, of Mr. Katz's other writings: essays, lectures, and reviews on various subjects including American painting, American film, fugitive slaves, Marxism, sodomy in colonial America, and transsexualism.
+Also present are typescripts of Katz's other writings, including are also, such as essays, lectures, and reviews on various subjects including American painting, American film, fugitive slaves, Marxism, sodomy in colonial America, and transgender people.

 Research files contain photocopies of scholarly articles, along with correspondence pertaining to the article.